KNUST Faculty of Law

 Kwame Nkrumah University of Science and Technology Faculty of Law is the second law school to be established in Ghana.
-It is under the College of Art and Social Sciences.
+It is under the College of Humanities and Social Sciences.

 History

 KNUST provides education for scientists and technologists.
 Since the graduates of the university have to function in society, the Faculty of Social Sciences was established to offer courses in liberal arts and social sciences.
 In 1970 a department of law was established in the Faculty of Social Sciences to teach land law as a 'core' subject in the BSc Land Economy and Management programme.
 Not long afterwards a combined honours degree of Economics/Law, Sociology/ Law, Geography/Law etc. was developed.
 The Department of Law also taught law courses in other faculties of the university.